Exact Solutions in Log-Concave Maximum Likelihood Estimation: Certifying solutions with Smale's alpha -theory

-\begin{question} In algebraic statistics, it is common to find algebraic invariants which characterize algebraic complexity.
+In algebraic statistics, it is common to find algebraic invariants which characterize algebraic complexity.
 For example, the maximum likelihood degree of a statistical model gives information about the critical points of the likelihood function of a parametric model \cite{amendola2015maximum}.
-Similarly, in nonparametric algebraic statistics, it could be the case that the combinatorial complexity of the optimal subdivision gives us information about the computational complexity of finding a numerical solution.
-If this is true, then we would expect that increasing the combinatorial complexity will decrease the likelihood that the numerical output from \texttt{LogConcDEAD} is $\alpha$-certified.
-We test this hypothesis experimentally in the next section.
+Similarly, in nonparametric algebraic statistics, it could be the case that the combinatorial complexity of the optimal subdivision gives us information about the computational complexity of finding a numerical solution. \begin{question} Does increasing the combinatorial complexity of the optimal subdivision decrease the likelihood that the numerical output from \texttt{LogConcDEAD} is $\alpha$-certified? \end{question}

+We study this question experimentally in the next section.
 In future work, one could hope to precisely describe this phenomenon, should it exist.
-Of course, higher degrees, more variables, more equations will always increase the bound on $\gamma$ we calculate, but the combinatorics should still play some role. \end{question}
+Of course, higher degrees, more variables, more equations will always increase the bound on $\gamma$ we calculate, but the combinatorics should still play some role.